-Students who wish to change their respective majors must complete an Application for Change of Major.
+Students who wish to change their respective majors, concentrations or minors must complete an Application for Change of Major, Concentration or Minor.
 The form must be signed by the program advisor, the department chairperson and the dean of the college in which the student is currently enrolled.
 The student then carries the application to the new college and obtains the signatures of the program advisor, department chairperson, and dean.
 The student then takes the form to the Office of the Registrar for appropriate action.
-All course work taken will remain on the transcript and will be computed in the grade point average.
+All course work taken will remain on the transcript and will be computed in the cumulative grade point average.